Product:Spektrum™ DX20 transmitters with PID numbers beginning with:

 Issue: The wire routing path can cause excessive wear on internal connections..

 What To Do: Please fill out the Repair Request Form found here.
 After completing and submitting the Repair Request Form, Horizon Hobby will e-mail a shipping label for you to use to return the transmitter.
 Transmitters sent to Horizon Hobby for this service bulletin will receive priority in the service center.
 You will not incur any repair fees or charges, if a repair is necessary.

 Finding the PID number:

 The PID number is a manufactured identification number and is located on the outside of the product box and also under the battery lid on the DX20 as shown.
-Only PID’s that do not end in a CM or TW need to be returned for service.

 1. Export all programmed models to an SD card.

 2. Remove the following items from the transmitter: